-S/No Issues None Minor/ Small Moderate/ Medium Significant / Large Remarks health and safety? may arise.
+S/No ISSUES None Minor/ Small Moderate/ Medium Significant & Large Remarks J implementation of PCRMP that the Contractor shall not utilize child and forced labor during the execution of the subproject.
+7. Will there be a risk of occupational and community health and safety? х During subproject implementation, these risks may arise.
 However, necessary measures will be provided in the PCRMP to manage.
 8. Will the proposed subproject potentially involve shifting of public utilities? Х The subproject will not involve shifting public utilities.
 9. Are any indigenous peoples present in the subproject area? Х There are no indigenous people in the subproject area.
-10. Will the subproject involve land acquisition? or any informal settlers present on the subproject site Х No land acquisition is involved and there are no informal settlers or affected persons present at the subproject site.
+10. Will the subproject involve land acquisition? or any informal settlers present on the subproject site No land acquisition is involved and there are no informal settlers or affected persons present at the subproject site.